-In 2021, the LED School Lighting Accelerator Pilot was launched to support the conversion of publicschool facilities to LEDs in Central Falls and Providence.
-Public schools, particularly in economically challenged school districts, have not had the funding and technical expertise to implement many clean energy upgrades.
+In 2021, the LED School Lighting Accelerator Pilot was launched to support the conversion of public-school facilities to LEDs in Central Falls and Providence.
+Public schools, particularly in economically challenged school districts, have not had the funding, technical expertise, and bandwidth to implement many clean energy upgrades.
 By providing the technical, procurement, and financial support needed to implement these projects, OER is helping to improve the operations, efficiency and learning environment in public school facilities.
 After a successful pilot, OER scaled up efforts to support LED lighting projects in additional districts, expanding the reach of the program to 10 communities by the end of 2022.
+Clean Energy Internship